-Stacey Torman became a Director of Sports Enhancement in 2012, having previously served as the Director of Strength and Conditioning for the UAB Athletic Department since 1990.
+Stacey Torman became a Director of Strength & Conditioning in 2012, having previously served as the Director of Strength and Conditioning for the UAB Athletic Department since 1990.
 Torman came to UAB from Texas A&M University, where she was a three-year letter-winner, an All-Southwest Conference player for the Lady Aggie volleyball team, and a three-year participant in NCAA postseason play.
 She earned her bachelor's degree in exercise technology from Texas A&M in 1987 and received her master's degree in exercise physiology at UAB in 1991.

 Torman is in charge of the day-to-day happenings of the Strength and Conditioning program.
 She is currently responsible for the men's and women's soccer, women's basketball, synchronized swimming, and volleyball teams, although she has designed and implemented programs for 15 of the 17 Blazer teams throughout her career at UAB.